avasdao/nexajs/packages/README.md

-# NexaJS Packages
+# NEXA.js Packages

-The following suite of 33 packages compose the entire NexaJS Library and Software Development Kit (SDK).
+The following suite of 33 packages compose the entire NEXA.js Library and Software Development Kit (SDK).

 ## Account